-Ah, yes, The Dread Realm!
-The conclusion of the Angmar Awakened cycle, loved by some, disliked by some.
+This is the conclusion of the Angmar Awakened cycle and a strangely controversial quest.
 It has been one of my favorite quests ever since I first played it, as it was thematic, interesting in its mechanics, and already pretty challenging.
 The Nightmare version, as always, makes it even more thematic and bumps up this quest’s difficulty to a truly nightmarish level.

 Nightmare The Dread Realm

 - Found in: The Dread Realm Nightmare Deck (you also need the corresponding AP and the Lost Realm deluxe expansion)

 - Difficulty (feeling of the author): 9 (it really is brutal)

 - Increased quest focus: reanimating cards, Sorcery treacheries attaching to various things

 somelots of sorcery or horror in your games, you like an extreme challenge, you have a Dúnedain deck to try out, you want the Angmar Awakened cycle to have an even more memorable finish

 - Can I bring side-quests?: You certainly can, as stage 1 will be worthwhile to spend a little more time on and stage 2 doesn’t need any progress.
 Keep Watch will be incredible because of the high number of 2-attack enemies, especially together with Vigilant Dúnadan to defend for free.

 - Can I run Guarded (X) cards here?: I would not recommend doing this, as there are quite many strong enemies and locations out there which will make retrieving these cards dangerous.
 It is a way to thin the encounter deck of sorcery treacheries, though.